Are we missing something? Send us feedback.

 The site "remembers" the choice you made when setting the currency on the current prices page.

-All our price data comes from https://www.coinmarketcap.com.
-Our exchange rates come from https://www.coincap.io.
+All our price data and exchange rates comes from https://www.coincap.io.